New 'Lupin III' Commentary Track Celebrates The Glories Of Ignoring Copyrights

 That shit swings both ways.

+Sony made more Spiderman movies by rehashing the origin story — seriously, how many times does Uncle Ben have to die? — to prevent the licensing rights from reverting back to Marvel Studios.
+The new Spiderman movie is the result of a cross licensing deal between Sony and Marvel [gamezone.com] that will expire in 2019.

+Universal got copyrights for their classic monster movies as the monsters were never described in a real great detail in the public domain

-Pirates of the Caribbean-Monkey Island-And Back (Score:2)
+Pirates of the Caribbean-Monkey Island-And Back (Score:3)

 It's a fairly well known story, but The Monkey Island series was itself inspired by a Lucasarts game designer's trip to Disneyland and experience of the "Pirates of the Caribbean" exhibit.
 The twist here is that a film adaptation of Monkey Island was in development, but the project fell through.
 The original scriptwriting team then ended up pitching the basic plot/premise as the Pirates of the Caribbean film adaptation.
-And this included incorporating many, many elements and plot devices that were original
+And this included incorporating many, many elements and plot devices that were original to Monkey Island into the Pirates of the Caribbean universe.